digital-asset/daml/ledger/daml-on-sql/README.rst

-While the PostgreSQL schema is designed to be as efficient as possible, practical experience has shown that having **dedicated computation and memory resources for the two core components** (the Ledger API server and the PostgreSQL server) allows the two to run interfering as little as possible with each other.
+While the PostgreSQL schema is designed to be as efficient as possible, practical experience has shown that having **dedicated computation and memory resources for the two core components** (the Ledger API server and the PostgreSQL server) allows the two to run without interfering with each other.
 Depending on the kind of deployment you wish to make, this can be achieved with containerization, virtualization or simply using physically different machines.
 Still, the Ledger API communicates abundantly with the PostgreSQL server and many Ledger API requests need to go all